-The idea behind this website Evolving Man Project is to discuss the serious and not so serious issues impacting men today.
+The idea behind this website Evolving Man Project is to discuss the serious and not-so-serious issues impacting men today.
 The concept of the Evolved Man is about a man who learns and grows from their failures.
-It’s a life long process, but it’s what can separate you from the average Joe.
+It’s a lifelong process, but it’s what can separate you from the average Joe.
 Think about it, a person that keeps repeating the same mistakes but expecting different results is not growing as a human being.
-Albert Einstein is widely credited with saying, “The definition of insanity is doing the same thing over and over again, but expecting different results.”
+Albert Einstein is widely credited with saying, “The definition of insanity is doing the same thing repeatedly but expecting different results.”

-When it comes to dating, men quite often make a ton of mistakes.
+When it comes to dating, men often make many mistakes.
 Hell, I did too, but I still managed to get hitched.
-Now, why would one take some dating advice from some old married dude?
+Why would one take dating advice from some old married dude?
 Well, not so old, but forty is knocking at the door.
-The dating game has changed and will continue to adapt.
-From clubbin’ in the 90s and 2000s to Tinder and Bumble in the 2010s.
+The dating game has changed and will continue to adapt from clubbin’ in the 90s and 2000s to Tinder and Bumble in the 2010s.
 Folks have always been trying to find Mr. or Mrs. Right.
-These three bits of wisdom will serve men in the dating game well no matter how much the dating game evolves.
+These three bits of wisdom will serve men in the dating game well, no matter how much the dating game evolves.
 Maybe this advice can apply to women or same-sex couples too?

 Is Chivalry Dead?

 I would agree that chivalry hasn’t died; it’s just changed.
-You don’t need to buy your date a dozen flowers or read her a poem you wrote them on the first date.
-Plus, don’t do that it makes you look creepy and desperate.
-I’d advise against making any romantic gestures you’ve seen in any romantic comedy movie.
+You don’t need to buy your date a dozen flowers or read her a poem you wrote for the first date.
+Plus, don’t do that.
+It makes you look creepy and desperate.
+I’d advise against making romantic gestures you’ve seen in any romantic comedy movie.
 You don’t always need to put your coat down to cover a puddle.
-Women aren’t precious objects that must be handled like a fragile package.
+Women aren’t precious objects that must be handled like a fragile packages.
 They’re human beings.
 So, it’s a matter of being respectful and asking what they want.
 Do they want to go dutch?
 Would they like to hold the door for you instead?
 Maybe they want a beer instead of a cosmo.

-Here’s another a rule of thumb too.
+Here’s another rule of thumb too.
 Don’t be a dick to the server or bartender if they get you or your date’s order wrong.
 Don’t belittle people to make yourself feel big.
-That’s not confidence that’s being a cocky asshole who’s genuinely insecure.
+That’s not confidence; that’s being an asshole who’s genuinely insecure.
 And it won’t impress your date.
 Modern chivalry isn’t about being the “nice guy” that’s super agreeable with your potential partner on every little thing in hopes that you score.
 You can have your own views and opinions.
 Just don’t be an ass to anyone who doesn’t see things your way.
 Unless they voted for Trump.
-Well, that’s a whole another post, but you probably don’t want to date a bigot.
-Hey fellas, don’t “but Tomi Lahren tho” me either!
+Well, that’s another post, but you probably don’t want to date a bigot.
+Hey fellas, don’t, “but Tomi Lahren tho,” me either!

-It seems after college and moving into grad school, I started to take dating seriously.
+After college and moving into grad school, I started to take dating seriously.
 Way too serious!
-I probably came across dull and uber nervous on many dates.
-That’s no way to spark attraction and attraction isn’t a choice.
-But one can kill attraction on a date by treating your potential partner like they’re on a job interview.
+I probably came across as dull and uber-nervous on many dates.
+That’s no way to spark attraction; attraction isn’t a choice.
+But one can kill interest on a date by treating your potential partner like they’re on a job interview.
 Be open and forget the checklist.
-Stop looking for the ONE.
+Stop looking for the “ONE.”
 Those IG filters can be misleading.